Dayonyz/Currency-rate-service/api/README.md

 - Memcached is totally removed
 - All caches placed into different Redis DBs on the same instance
 - A separate Redis instance is created for async tokens updates from queues
-- Increased breaks between user actions in the scenario
+- Increased breaks between user actions in the stress-test scenario
--

 After all these changes and refactoring, I got more realistic and even better results, and I'm happy with them.
 Now that's a happy end!!!